QEDBENCH: Quantifying the Alignment Gap in Automated Evaluation of University-Level Mathematical Proofs: Methods

 We recruited 48 expert evaluators, all of whom either have taken PhD-level coursework, are current PhD candidates, or are holders of a PhD in mathematics or theoretical computer science.
 To ensure high-fidelity grading, we matched evaluators to problems strictly within their publication domains.
 The human-evaluations resulted in a combined 1,000+ hours of work.

-Evaluators graded solutions using a granular tiered Expert Rubric, which is adapted to the specifics of each problem based on the tiered standard rubric shown in~\cref{fig:tiered-rubric}.
+Evaluators graded solutions using a granular tiered Expert Rubric, which is adapted to the specifics of each problem based on the tiered standard rubric described in~\cref{app:tiered_rubric}.
 Unlike binary pass/fail metrics, this scale $[0, 0.25, 0.5, 0.75, 0.9, 1.0]$ is designed to distinguish between fundamental logical failures (0.25) and expository oversights (0.9).
 Evaluators provided a numerical score, a justification, and a marked-up solution identifying specific error locations.
+Each problem was assigned to two independent experts whenever possible; disagreements were adjudicated by a third expert.
+Graders were explicitly instructed to award full credit for any logically complete proof, including proofs that followed a valid path different from the reference solution.